8 Best Practices to Promote Electricity Safety at Work

 - Keep connections out of water and mud

-3. Inspect Power Cords, Power Strips and Plugs Like You Mean It
+3. Inspect Power Cords, Power Strips, Appliances and Plugs

 A quick glance is not an inspection.
 Train your eyes to look for the stuff that fails first.